Automate daily address verification within Salesforce

 With our filters configured as desired, we now need to add the Record ID column to report to allow AddressTools to identify the records that need verifying.

 Select Outline and under the Columns section, search for the ID field for the object you’re wanting to verify and confirm it once found.
+When the ID field appears in the preview report, use the Order by on the ID field and select Ascending order.
 You can make further adjustments to the columns visible in the report, just ensure that the ID column is added!

-When you’re happy with your report, select Save, give it a name and then store it in the Public Reports folder.
+When you’re happy with your report, select Save, give it a name and then store it in the AddressTools report folder.
+The AddressTools report folder is available in version 7.73+.
 You can now run the report to confirm that the records you want to verify appear in the list.

 Now head to the App Launcher and search for Scheduled Address Verification and select the tab to open it.

 Use the Add button to display all the address blocks configured in AddressTools and select the address block that you’ll be verifying on each record.